Jabaca3/Cloud_stuff/README.md

 # Cloud_stuff
-Just practicing some stuff i'm going to host on gcp nothing special
+Just practicing some stuff i'm going to host on gcp